2miles/tentmates/README.md

 ### What I did

 - My algorithm randomly assigns people to tents.
-Then swaps people until its in a better state.
+Then makes individual swaps until its in a better state.
 It will swap to a better state up to 2 times in a row by default.
 Then randomly assign people and do it again.

 ### What is still to be done